cgaaf/AI-Consult/README.md

 ## Clinical Decision Tools and Calculator
 The clinical decision guide will help providers find appropriate evidence base clinical decision instrument and help the provider calculate and interpret any associated scoring.

+## Journal Club
+At the point the vision primarily relates to providing a recent relavent high impact journals.
+Possibly directly embed high quality podcast reviews of articles.